-A.

-Readings: Teacher/Classroom

-1. The King of Children: A Portrait of Janusz Korczak by Betty Jean Lifton.
+- 1. The King of Children: A Portrait of Janusz Korczak by Betty Jean Lifton.
 Schocken Books, 1989.
-Biography of physician/educator who headed a Warsaw Ghetto orphanage, using his unique educational philosophy of self-government and creative response to help his children through these perilous years and through their deportation to Treblinka.

-2. Notes from the Warsaw Ghetto: The Journal of Emmanuel Ringelblum.
+Biography of physician/educator who headed a Warsaw Ghetto orphanage, using his unique educational philosophy of self-government and creative response to help his children through these perilous years and through their deportation to Treblinka. - 2.
+Notes from the Warsaw Ghetto: The Journal of Emmanuel Ringelblum.
 Schocken Books, 1958.
 First-hand account of life in the Warsaw Ghetto from 1940-1942 by social historian and head of Oneg Shabbat, the secret group organized to document the ghetto.
-Buried in milk cans, the records were unearthed from the rubble of the destroyed ghetto after the war.

-3. The Jews of Warsaw 1939 - 1943: Ghetto, Underground, Revolt by Israel Gutman.
+Buried in milk cans, the records were unearthed from the rubble of the destroyed ghetto after the war. - 3.
+The Jews of Warsaw 1939 1943: Ghetto, Underground, Revolt by Israel Gutman.
 Indiana University Press, 1989.
-Comprehensive account of the Jews of Warsaw by survivor, resistance fighter and scholar.

-4. Who Will Write Our History?: Rediscovering a Hidden Archive from the Warsaw Ghetto by Samuel D. Kassow.
+Comprehensive account of the Jews of Warsaw by survivor, resistance fighter and scholar. - 4.
+Who Will Write Our History?: Rediscovering a Hidden Archive from the Warsaw Ghetto by Samuel D. Kassow.
 Indiana University Press, 2007.
-Detailed examination of Ringelblum archive.

-5. The Warsaw Diary of Adam Czerniakow: Prelude to Doom.
+Detailed examination of the Ringelblum Archive, focusing on the group members and their determination to document the history from the standpoint of Jewish experience. - 5.
+The Warsaw Diary of Adam Czerniakow: Prelude to Doom.
 Stein and Day, 1982.
 Secret journal of the chairman of the Warsaw Ghetto's Jewish Council, 1939-1942.

-1. The Diary of Mary Berg: Growing Up in the Warsaw Ghetto, revised ed. by Susan Pentlin.
+- \1.
+The Diary of Mary Berg: Growing Up in the Warsaw Ghetto, revised ed. by Susan Pentlin.
 Oneworld Publications, 2007.
 Detailed observations of young teen imprisoned in the Warsaw Ghetto, 1940-1943.
-Released due to her mother's Polish-American nationality, Mary published her diary in 1945.

-2. Irena Sendler and the Children of the Warsaw Ghetto by Susan Goldman Rubin.
+Released from prison due to her mother's Polish-American nationality, Mary published her diary in 1945. - \2.
+Irena Sendler and the Children of the Warsaw Ghetto by Susan Goldman Rubin.
 Holiday House, 2011.
-Illustrated account of Polish social worker, hiding Jewish children and burying their family names in jars in war-torn Warsaw to insure that their true identities would not be lost.
+Illustrated account of Polish social worker who hid Jewish children and buried their family names in jars in war-torn Warsaw to ensure that their true identities would not be lost.